strapi/documentation/docs/user-docs/latest/settings/managing-users-permissions-plugin-settings.md

 # Configuring Users & Permissions plugin

 The Users & Permissions plugin is managed from the Users & Permissions plugin settings section, accessible from *General > Settings* in the main navigation of the admin panel.
 The Users & Permissions plugin settings section allows to configure the available providers and email templates, and the advanced settings of the plugin.
-It also allows to define the end-users roles and their related permissions (see Configuring Users & Permissions plugin settings in the Users, roles and permissions section of this User Guide).
+It also allows to define the end-users roles and their related permissions (see Managing end-users in the Users, roles and permissions section of this User Guide).

 ## Configuring providers